-- o Https://www.youtube.com/watch?V=ppkt8tzkny0 - Https://www.youtube.com/watch?V=ggwaa3bapau - An authoritative educational style is also called democratic and consistent.
+An authoritative educational style is also called democratic and consistent.
 It is a style that combines firm parental control and emotional warmth.
-Parents set demands and expectations that are appropriate for the child's age and supervise and have firm control over the child's undesirable behavior patterns, with love, support, and emotional warmth.
-They encourage the child's curiosity, creativity, self-confidence, and independence of emotions.
-They take care of the child's feelings and encourage them.
-Such children are self-confident, self-confident, with a high degree of self-control, and responsible.
+Parents set demands and expectations that are appropriate for the child's age and supervise and have firm control over the child's undesirable behaviour patterns, with love, support, and emotional warmth.